helium/HIP/0037-omni-protocol-poc.md

 ### Filtering Out Non-PoC Traffic

-This exploit involves tweaking access control lists in a firewall behind the hotspot, such that only PoC related traffic is passed, but no other internet traffic is allowed.
+This exploit involves tweaking access control lists in a firewall behind the Hotspot, such that only PoC related traffic is passed, but no other internet traffic is allowed.
 This allows one to collect PoC rewards without passing any data traffic.